Tomas-Gaspar/cpd/assign2/doc/README.md

 ### Architecture

-In this section, we will explore the architecture of our system, as depicted in the image below
+In this section, we will explore the architecture of our system, as depicted in the image below:

 ![Architecture](./images/architecture.png)